talk2car/Talk2Car/README.md

 ```

 When replacing the `predictions.json` file by your own model predictions, you are required to follow the same format.
-Specifically, the results need to be stored as a JSON file which contains a python dictionary of the following format {command_token: [x0, y0, w,h]}.
+Specifically, the results need to be stored as a JSON file which contains a python dictionary of the following format {command_token: [x0, y0, w, h]}.
 Where x0 and y0 are the coordinates of the top left corner, and h, w the height and width of the predicted bounding box.

 Evaluation of your models on the Talk2Car test set is possible [here](https://www.aicrowd.com/challenges/eccv-2020-commands-4-autonomous-vehicles).
 Please make sure that your `predictions.json` file contains the predictions for **both the test and validation set!**.